zuphilip/ORCID-Source/orcid-model/src/main/resources/record_2.0/README.md

 ### New attributes for items
 - *put-code* attribute on the parent field of an item to uniquely identify that item within the ORCID Registry
 - *display-index* indicates the order the researcher has ranked this item within its group or section, higher display indexes appear first.
-(By deafulat all items added via the API will have their display index set to 0, the display index will update when the order is edited by the researcher.)
+(By default all items added via the API will have their display index set to 0, the display index will update when the order is edited by the researcher.)

 ### Additional metadata about items on the record
- - *created date* when the item was first added to the ORCID record
+ - *created date* when the item was first added to the ORCID record.
  - *last-modified-date* when the item was changed, such as being edited or having its visibility changed.
  - *source*  who added the item to the record.
 Items added via the API will have the *source-client-id* field to record the client iD, items added by the researcher will use the *source-orcid* field to record the researcher's ORCID iD.

 ### Additional external identifier fields
-- *external-id-url* indicates how the identifier will resolve
+- *external-id-url* indicates how the identifier will resolve.
-- *external-id-relationship* indicates the relationship between the item and the identifier
+- *external-id-relationship* indicates the relationship between the item and the identifier.

 ### Peer-review
 A new activities section, peer-review, captures the formal review activity of researchers.